Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Marlins

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has two doubles, a triple, a home run and a walk while batting .250.
+- Gurriel is hitting .250 with three doubles, a triple, a home run and a walk.

+- Gurriel has reached base via a hit in eight games this year (of 13 played), and had multiple hits in three of those games.

-- Gurriel has driven in a run in four games this year (33.3%), including two games with multiple runs batted in.
+- In four games this season (30.8%), Gurriel has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run four times this season (33.3%), including one multi-run game.
+- In four of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.